Fifi, Fev & Nick

-News, sport, weather and traffic updates are presented by James Lake.
+News, sport, weather and traffic updates are presented by Alexandra Bryant.

 History

+Fifi & Dave

-The show was founded in January 2014 replacing The Matt & Jo Show with Matt Tilley and Jo Stanley.
+The show was founded in January 2014, replacing The Matt & Jo Show with Matt Tilley and Jo Stanley.
 Prior to joining the breakfast show Fifi Box was host of Fifi and Jules with Jules Lund.
 Dave Thornton previously filled in for Matt Tilley when he was sick and hosted Mamamia Today with Em Rusciano, and anchor Dan Anstey moved from rival station Nova 100 to Fox FM to anchor the show.

 Kylie Minogue was the first guest on the show.

-In December 2015, Southern Cross Austereo announced that Dan Anstey would leave the show, he was replaced by Sea FM's Byron Cooke.
+In December 2015, Southern Cross Austereo announced that Dan Anstey would leave the show; he was replaced by Sea FM's Byron Cooke.

-In April 2016, Brendan Fevola joined the show as host and the show renamed to Fifi, Dave & Fev.
+In April 2016, Brendan Fevola joined the show as host, and the show renamed to Fifi, Dave & Fev.

+Fifi, Fev & Byron

-In January 2017, anchor Byron Cooke was added included within the show title and it was renamed to Fifi, Dave, Fev & Byron.
+In January 2017, anchor Byron Cooke was added to the show's title, and it was renamed to Fifi, Dave, Fev & Byron.
 In September 2017, Dave Thornton announced his resignation from Fox FM.

-In June 2019, Southern Cross Austereo announced that Yvie Jones would fill in for Fifi Box whilst she is on maternity leave.
+In June 2019, Southern Cross Austereo announced that Yvie Jones would fill in for Fifi Box while she was on maternity leave.
 Box returned from maternity leave on 16 September 2019.

+Fifi, Fev & Nick

-In November 2020, Cooke had announced his departure from the show on air due to personal reasons and to also seek new challenges.
+In November 2020, Cooke had announced his departure from the show on air for personal reasons and to also seek new challenges.
 Cooke's replacement was announced as comedian Nick Cody.
 Fifi, Fev & Nick commenced from 18 January 2021.

 In February 2021, Josiah Shala joined the show as anchor.